Lukas-Simonson/SwiftUI-Navigation-Router/README.md

 }
 ```

-Step one complete, now that we have access to our NavRouter we can use it to navigate.
-We can use the `push` function in order to do that.
-We can just call that function in any block, for example with a button:
+Now that we have access to our `Router` we can use it to navigate around.
+To push a view its as easy as calling the `push` function.
+Typically you may do this inside of a `Button` or an `onTapGesture`; however, you can call it from wherever you need to, thats the beauty of using programatic navigation.

 ```swift
 var body: some View {